scie-nz/walden/README.md

 Go to [http://127.0.0.1:8088/](`http://127.0.0.1:8088/`) and log in with user=`walden` and the password you got earlier.

-The Superset instance has already been configured with the Trino database (under `Data` > `Databases`).
-Go to `SQL Lab` > `SQL Editor` to explore.
+Two Trino databases should have been automatically added to Superset by Walden:
+- `walden-trino` has Trino data, including what we added to a `test` schema in earlier steps.
+The data itself is being stored to Minio in Hive columnar table format, with the Metastore acting as the index.

-Two Trino databases should have been automatically added to Superset by Walden.
-The first contains the Trino data itself, including what we added earlier to a `test` schema.
-The second has various Trino System statistics like node connectivity that might be interesting to explore.
+- `walden-trino-system` has various Trino System statistics like node connectivity that may also be interesting to explore.
+In addition to these autoconfigured, you should be able to add other external databases to Superset as well via `Data` > `Databases` in the top menu.

+Go to `SQL Lab` > `SQL Editor` to explore, selecting the `walden-trino` database, then the `test` schema that we created earlier.
+The values we added to this schema earlier should also be visible via Superset.

 ## Conclusions